BastianKraemer/KeyMinder/MANUAL.md

 ##### Command line generator

-KeyMinder SSH-Tools module allows you to start applications using their command line interface and the data you have stored in your password file.
+KeyMinder SSH-Tools plugin allows you to start applications using their command line interface and the data you have stored in your password file.
 Therefore you can pass any required login credentials directly to another application.

 Every launchable application is defined in an XML file called _command line descriptor_.